rusteomics/mzcore/README.md

 ## rustyms-generate-databases

-Using the `rustyms-generate-databases` the definitions for the databases can be updated.
+Using the `rustyms-generate-databases` the definitions for the elemental data can be updated.
 See the readme on the download locations for all databases.
 Then run `cargo run -p rustyms-generate-databases` (from the root folder of this repository).

+## mzcore-update

+Using the `mzcore-update` the modification databases can be updated.
+All databases expect RESID will be downloaded and updated.
+For RESID download the file `ftp://ftp.proteininformationresource.org/pir_databases/other_databases/resid/RESIDUES.XML` and place this at `mzcore-update/data/RESID.xml`, a version is already provided there are as RESID is not developed any more you likely do not need to download the file.
+Then run `cargo run --releases -p mzcore-update` (from the root folder of this repository).

-## rustyms-generate-imgt
+## imgt-update

-Using the `rustyms-generate-imgt` the definitions for the germlines can be updated.
-Put the imgt.dat.Z file in the `rustyms-generate-imgt/data` directory and unpack it (this can be downloaded from https://www.imgt.org/download/LIGM-DB/imgt.dat.Z).
-Then run `cargo run -p rustyms-generate-imgt` (from the root folder of this repository).
+Using the `imgt-update` the definitions for the germlines can be updated.
+Put the imgt.dat.Z file in the `imgt-update/data` directory and unpack it (this can be downloaded from https://www.imgt.org/download/LIGM-DB/imgt.dat.Z).
+Then run `cargo run --release -p imgt-update` (from the root folder of this repository).

 # Contributing